muxinc/mux-php/docs/Api/MetricsApi.md

 $filters = array('filters_example'); // string[] | Filter key:value pairs.
 Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
 Possible filter names are the same as returned by the List Filters endpoint.
 $measurement = 'measurement_example'; // string | Measurement for the provided metric.
 If omitted, the default for the metric will be used.
 $order_direction = 'order_direction_example'; // string | Sort order.
 $group_by = 'group_by_example'; // string | Time granularity to group results by.
-If this value is omitted, a default granularity is chosen based on the supplied timeframe.
+If this value is omitted, a default granularity is chosen based on the timeframe.
+For timeframes of 6 hours or less, the default granularity is `ten_minutes`.
+Between 6 hours and 15 hours inclusive, the default granularity is `hour`.
+The granularity of timeframes that exceed 15 hours is `day`.
+This default behaviour is subject to change; it is strongly suggested that you explicitly specify the granularity.

 try {
     $result = $apiInstance->getMetricTimeseriesData($metric_id, $timeframe, $filters, $measurement, $order_direction, $group_by);